void-linux/void-packages/Manual.md

 - `only_for_archs` This expects a separated list of architectures where the package can be built matching `uname -m` output.
 Reserved for uses where the program really only will ever work on certain architectures, like binaries sources or when the program is written in assembly.
+Example:
-Example `only_for_archs="x86_64 armv6l"`.
+`only_for_archs="x86_64 armv6l"`.

 - `build_style` This specifies the `build method` for a package.
 Read below to know more